 Executive Director

 Chase Iron Eyes is a life long advocate for Indigenous rights and environmental justice.
-Former director of the Lakota People’s Law Project and co-founder of LastRealIndians.com, Chase was a key figure in peaceful resistance against the Dakota Access Pipeline.
+As director of the Lakota People’s Law Project and co-founder of LastRealIndians.com, Chase was a key figure in peaceful resistance against the Dakota Access Pipeline.
 A member of the Oglala Nation from Standing Rock, he holds degrees in political science, American Indian studies, and law with a focus on Federal Indian Law.
 Chase’s work emphasizes the intersection of Indigenous sovereignty and environmental protection.

 Darren Thompson